1.1 – Schedule Powers

 Enables generation of instructions for a given chip architecture, security agreements, and operating system calling conventions.
 Includes preprocessors, atomics, speedups/optimizers, compilers, assemblers, linkers, debuggers, profilers, disassemblers, and analyzers.

-Enables low-level kernel activity of the underlying operating system and any unique conventions it offers.
-Kernel enables privacy controls, security guarding, and appropriate accessing of OS-level changes or user accounts such as file locations, contacts, events, and other user authorized data.
+Enables Involuntary, Automated OS Components.
+Server or OS-Kernel domains enable low-level kernel activity of the underlying operating system and any unique conventions it offers.
+Host enables privacy controls, security guarding, and appropriate accessing of OS-level changes or user accounts such as file locations, contacts, events, and other user authorized data.

-Enables high-level user activity of the underlying operating system.
+Voluntary, Manually Configurable OS Components.
+Client or OS-Shell domains enable high-level user activity of underlying operating system.
 Includes notifications, menus, windows or panels, submissions of behavior, media production, message passing interfaces, and conformance behaviors.

 1.6 – Engine Powers